Shades of Gray (The Choir album): Recording history

 Because the high-profile tour with Steve Taylor was coming up fast, Youth Choir rushed into the studio to record new material.
-The idea was to produce an EP in time for the tour, then follow up with a full-length album afterwards--unfortunately, delays on the part of Shadow Records kept the EP from being released until after the tour was over.
+The idea was to produce an EP in time for the tour, then follow up with a full-length album afterwards—unfortunately, delays on the part of Shadow Records kept the EP from being released until after the tour was over.
 Shades of Gray was recorded at Pakaderm Studios, run by John and Dino Elefante, who by this time were producing Petra's Back to the Street with new lead singer John Schlitt at the same facility.
 Shades of Gray would be the first release that the band produced themselves, and with this EP, drummer Steve Hindalong took over lyrical responsibilities to become the poetic voice of the Choir moving forward.
 In addition, Hindalong's work was finally heard on an official studio release for the first time with "15 Doors."
 Two members of Daniel Amos, Jerry Chamberlain and Rob Watson, contributed vocals and synths, respectively, and Bill Batstone, who co-produced the EP, would continue to work with the band on their next two albums.
 With Tim Chandler's bass guitar and Dan Michaels' saxophone and Lyricon, the band finally got on tape the musical voice that they had envisioned.

+Release

+Shades of Gray was released in April 1986 on the two primary audio formats at that time, vinyl and cassette.
+The EP was later re-released on CD in 1988 as bonus tracks on the Chase the Kangaroo CD, then again in 2000 together with Voices in Shadows.
+"15 Doors" was released as the sole single from the EP, and became Youth Choir's second top ten hit on the CCM Rock charts, peaking at #5.

-Critical response
+Critical reception

-Unlike its dismissive reception to Youth Choir’s debut release, CCM Magazine (during its brief run as the retitled Contemporary Christian Magazine) gave high praise to Shades of Gray, calling the EP "musically sustaining and thoughtful."
+Unlike its dismissive response to Youth Choir’s debut release, CCM Magazine (during its brief run as the retitled Contemporary Christian Magazine) gave high praise to Shades of Gray, calling the EP "musically sustaining and thoughtful."
 Reviewer Brian Quincy Newcomb wrote that Daugherty's "heartfelt vocals and uniquely arresting guitar sound are driven to new heights of expression" by Hindalong's "propulsive drum attack."
 Newcomb singled out "15 Doors" as the highlight of the EP, saying that the Good Samaritan message was "driven home with punchy acumen in the memorable refrain."